Australian Intelligence Community: Open Source Centre

 The Open Source Centre (OSC) of ONI collects, researches, and analyses open source information in support of Australia's national security.
 In line with ONI's mandate under the ONI Act, the OSC focuses on international developments that affect Australia's national interests.
 Its principal consumers are the departments and agencies that make up Australia's national intelligence community.

 Secondary Entities

 Australian Federal Police

-The Australian Federal Police (AFP) is the federal law enforcement agency under the Department of Home Affairs.
+The Australian Federal Police (AFP) is the federal law enforcement agency under the Attorney-General's Department.
 It provides criminal intelligence and other intelligence capabilities across all operational functions and crime types.
 Divided into operational intelligence teams, the division collects, collates, analyses and disseminates intelligence on nationally significant criminal issues of interest to the AFP.
 Areas of intelligence operations extend to crime related to people smuggling, illicit drugs, human trafficking and sexual servitude, financial crime, counter-terrorism, high-tech crime, and child sex tourism.

 The Intelligence Division is the criminal intelligence and national security intelligence division of the AFP.
 The Intelligence Division is project-driven and multi-jurisdictional in its functions, using capabilities from the AFP National Headquarters and the relevant field offices.